capitalone/rubicon-ml/docs/source/faqs.rst

 How does Rubicon compare to MLFlow?
 ===================================
-At the highest level, rubicon isn't trying to do as much as MLFlow. rubicon-ml is simply a logging library (with some visualizations), while MLFlow is a full model lifecycle management tool. rubicon is designed to be lightweight and not prescribe a full model lifecycle pattern, but instead assist users in enhancing whatever pattern they've already established.
+At the highest level, rubicon-ml isn't trying to do as much as MLFlow. rubicon-ml is simply a logging library (with some visualizations), while MLFlow is a full model lifecycle management tool. rubicon-ml is designed to be lightweight and not prescribe a full model lifecycle pattern, but instead assist users in enhancing whatever pattern they've already established.

-Architecturally, rubicon does not require a hosted server for remote logging like the MLFlow tracking server. rubicon-ml uses `fsspec <https://github.com/fsspec/filesystem_spec>`_ to provide a bring-your-own-backend interface where users can log rubicon data to any arbitrary local or S3 filesystem, as well as directly in-memory for experimentation purposes.
+Architecturally, rubicon-ml does not require a hosted server for remote logging like the MLFlow tracking server. rubicon-ml uses `fsspec <https://github.com/fsspec/filesystem_spec>`_ to provide a bring-your-own-backend interface where users can log rubicon-ml data to any arbitrary local or S3 filesystem, as well as directly in-memory for experimentation purposes.
 If the need arose, it should also be trivial to implement any of the other backends that fsspec supports:

 * https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations
 * https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementation